-- You can easily customize your Linux operating system according to your need, but Windows does not provide you with this feature.
+- You can customize your Linux operating system according to your needs, but Windows does not provide this feature.

 - If you encounter some problem in your Linux system, you do not need to go to an expert.
 Just google the problem, and there you will get numerous suggestions to resolve the same.
-This is because, in Linux, you hardly find any problem that is new.
+This is because, in Linux, you hardly find any new problems.

 - Your data is more secure in Linux.
-Microsoft, on the other hand, is one of the Fortune 500 companies, and like Google and Facebook, it collects your data.
+On the other hand, Microsoft is one of the Fortune 500 companies, and like Google and Facebook, it collects your data.

 That sums up this discussion on Linux vs Windows.
 To conclude, Linux is more secure and reliable than Windows.
 On the flip side, Windows is more user-friendly and easy to use, which makes it more popular than any other desktop operating system.
-Yes, there are some shortcomings of Windows, yet, it has successfully maintained its position in the market by delivering an excellent user experience.
+Yes, Windows has some shortcomings, yet it has successfully maintained its position in the market by delivering an excellent user experience.

-For a normal user, Linux may be of no use, but programmers and developers prefer Linux for its security and customization.
-Many people who work with computers do not know anything about Linux, because the earlier versions of Linux were very complex to use.
+For a regular user, Linux may be useless, but programmers and developers prefer Linux for its security and customization.
+Many people who work with computers do not know anything about Linux, because the earlier versions of Linux were very complex.
 Windows, however, is almost known to everyone.